What to watch for

 The knobs

-- Trajectories — how many points to integrate at once (1–5).
+- Trajectories, how many points to integrate at once (1 to 5).
 Two or more reveals the divergence; each starts a hair further from the attractor.

-- ρ — the Rayleigh number (10–40).
+- ρ, the Rayleigh number (10 to 40).
 Drag it down toward 24 to watch chaos collapse into a steady orbit, or up to deform the wings.

-- Speed — integration step and spin rate together (0.2–4).
+- Speed, integration step and spin rate together (0.2 to 4).
 Slow it to follow a single loop; speed it up to fill the attractor fast.

 - Trail — how quickly the path fades (0.02–0.3).
 Low values leave long ghostly trails; high values keep only the freshest arc.